irmen/cx16assem/README.md

 ## Todo

+- allow alternate syntax (64tass) for BBR, BBS, RMB, SMB: instead of requiring BBR0 xxxx allow BBR 0,xxxx as well. do this by simply preprocessing the line, don't change the mnemonic prefix tree.

 - simple expressions  (+, -, bitwise and/or/xor, bitwise shifts, maybe simple multiplication)

 - relative labels (+/++/-/--)

-- allow alternate syntax (64tass) for BBR, BBS, RMB, SMB: instead of requiring BBR0 xxxx allow BBR 0,xxxxx as well. do this by simply preprocessing the line, don't change the prefix tree.

-- localy scoped labels, or at least a new scope for included assembly files to avoid name clashes
+- locally scoped labels, or at the very least a new scope for included assembly files to avoid name clashes

 - macros?